cvmfs/cvmfsexec/README.md

 Cache considerations: by default singcvmfs starts a cache manager for all the cvmfs repositories it mounts, which means that caches cannot be shared between different invocations of singcvmfs on the same machine.
+This tends to be more of a problem than with the cvmfsexec command because it is more common to run many payload jobs on a machine with singularity than it is to run many pilots.
 You can select a different cache directory for each invocation by setting SINGCVMFS_CACHEDIR.
 Alternatively it's possible to use the [cvmfs alien cache](https://cvmfs.readthedocs.io/en/stable/cpt-configure.html#alien-cache)